nanpapimolk/portfolio/Data Managment and Analyst by SQL/README.md

 # Description

-Data Management with SQL
+**Data Management with SQL**

-The project leverages SQL (Structured Query Language) to manage and manipulate data efficiently.
-SQL is used for tasks such as:
+This project utilizes SQL (Structured Query Language) for efficient data management and manipulation tasks, including:

-Data Retrieval: Querying databases to fetch specific data.
-Data Insertion: Adding new records to the database.
-Data Update: Modifying existing records.
-Data Deletion: Removing unnecessary records.
-Database Management: Creating, altering, and managing database schemas and tables.
-Data Analysis: Performing complex queries and aggregations to analyze data patterns and trends.
-By using SQL, we ensure robust and scalable data operations, enabling effective data handling and analysis.

-This query seeks to identify the top athletes from countries that have won Nobel Prizes.
-The process includes:
-- Transforming data with CASE WHEN
+- **Transforming data with CASE WHEN statements**
-- Aggregating data using functions like COUNT and SUM
+- **Aggregating data using functions like COUNT, SUM, and window functions**
-- Combining data through UNION and JOIN operations
+- **Combining data through UNION and JOIN operations**
-- Conditional data with WHERE clause
+- **Filtering data with WHERE clauses**
-- Sorting data using ORDER BY
+- **Sorting data using ORDER BY clauses**

+The project involves working with two datasets:

+1. **Olympics Dataset (from Datacamp):** Analyzing sports events, athletes, and medal counts from both Summer and Winter Games tables, along with supporting data like Countries, Country Stats, and Athletes.

+2. **Saving Account Dataset (Demonstrate):** Demonstrating SQL operations on banking transactions data, including account details, deposits, withdrawals, and customer information.

+This approach aims to showcase SQL's capabilities in handling diverse datasets and performing complex data operations effectively.